sigami/wp-embed-facebook/readme.txt

 * Nothing to embed posts, pages, videos, and comments.
 * For custom embeds and comments moderation a Facebook App Id and Secret are required more details inside settings.

+= Extended Embeds Add-On =

+* Scrape your shared URL's on Facebook on update or manually on selected post types
+* Simple Widget for generating custom embeds and social plugin shortcodes
+* Embed single events you have been invited to
+* Embed all upcomming events of your fan page
+* Embed the full content of a single event using the shortcode `[fbfullevent url]`
+* Custom embed for fan pages with posts, events and albums tabs using the shortcode `[bfullpage url]`
+* One accessible yearly payment for a license that you can use on all the sites you want :)

 = Contributing =

 Feel like adding something?
 Create a pull request to the master branch on [github](https://github.com/sigami/wp-embed-facebook).
 All are welcome.

-= Extended Embeds Add-On =

-* Embed events you have been invited to, single event embed and full event shortcode
-* Embed full fan page shortcode

 == Installation ==